Capitol Psychological Assessment

 2. Social Interaction: Making friends and understanding social situations can be a bit trickier for Autistic individuals.
 They might not always know how to start conversations or join in group activities, but that doesn’t mean they don’t want to be part of things.

 3. Repetitive Behaviors: You might notice some Autistic people doing things like repeating the same movements or actions.
 These actions can help them feel comfortable and manage their feelings in a world that can sometimes be overwhelming.
 They might like routines and sticking to the same schedule because it helps them feel safe and happy.
-They might do things like rocking back and forth or repeating words and actions, to help themselves feel more comfortable.
+They might do things like rocking back and forth or repeating words and actions, to help themselves feel more safe and comfortable.

 4. Sensory Sensitivity: Imagine having super senses – like being able to hear sounds that others can’t, or feeling textures more intensely.
 Autistic individuals can have these super-sensitive senses, and it might sometimes make certain sounds, lights, or textures uncomfortable for them.